7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 | Reduces boredom |

 Why it works: Projects moving laser dots across floors and walls.
-The random patterns keep your cat chasing for way longer than a static dot.
+Random patterns can keep your cat chasing longer than a static dot.

 Best for: Laser-obsessed cats